ironchicken/ikiwiki-fullcalendar/README.md

-/[0-9]+\s+(days|hours|minutes)/); description (optional, page title used by default); location (optional; may be geocoded); show (optional, determines whether or not the event should be rendered on the page, default is 'no').
+/[0-9]+\s+(days|hours|minutes)/); description (optional, page title used by default); location (optional; may be geocoded); show (optional, determines whether or not the event should be rendered on the page, default is 'no'); url (optional, a resource describing the event).

 Use the `[[!period ]]` directive in a page which represents a time period.
 Its parameters include: start_time (which will be parsed by Date::Parse); end_time (which will be parsed by Date::Parse);
-description (optional, page title used by default); location (optional; may be geocoded); show (optional, determines whether or not the period should be rendered on the page, default is 'no').
+description (optional, page title used by default); location (optional; may be geocoded); show (optional, determines whether or not the period should be rendered on the page, default is 'no'); url (optional, a resource describing the period).

 This plugin also provides the following pagespec predicates: before;
 after; between.
 These can be used to select pages having `[[!event ]]`